Research Snapshot

 - short silver positions built during the commodity washout

-- investors who expected gold to remain the only credible precious-metals leader
+- readers who expected gold to remain the only credible precious-metals leader

 What to watch next

-- Whether silver continues to outperform gold on follow-through sessions
+- Whether silver continues to show stronger relative performance than gold on follow-through sessions

 - Miner response, especially in PAAS, AG, HL, CDE, and WPM